List of supporting Arrow characters: Yao Fei Gulong

 Yao Fei Gulong (portrayed by Byron Mann) is a skilled former Chinese general who assists Oliver on Lian Yu during season one.
 Yao Fei was framed for the massacre of a Chinese village by his superiors and exiled to Lian Yu as punishment.
 He was found there by Edward Fyers who uses Yao Fei's daughter Shado as leverage to extort his help bringing down a commercial airliner.
 During an escape attempt, Yao Fei encounters Oliver whom he shelters and teaches survival skills to, and brings him to Slade Wilson and Shado to teach him combat and archery, respectively.
 Yao Fei is killed by Fyers in the season one finale.

 In the season five flashbacks, it is revealed that Yao Fei was taught by Talia al Ghul.

-In the season eight episode "Purgatory" he returns to life due to its energy build-up on the island.
-He helps Oliver and his team to fight against restored Fyers and his team as well.
-After Lyla Michaels activates the weapon that is tied to her DNA, the energies are absorbed causing Yao Fei, Fyers and others to perish.
+In the season eight episode "Purgatory" he returns to life due to an energy build-up on the island.
+He helps Oliver and his team fight against a restored Fyers and his team.
+After Lyla Michaels activates the weapon that is tied to her DNA, the energies are absorbed, causing Yao Fei, Fyers, and the other mercenaries to vanish.

 The character's name was derived from a DC Comics superhero character.